 The first description of these craters was made in 1984 by Ukrainian scientists Gurov E.P. and Gurova E.P.
 Today the meteoritic origin of these craters is proved.

 In total in this area are five craters.
-Two largest ones (diameter – 300 and 200 m) form the pear-shaped Abram Lake.
+The two largest ones (diameter – 300 and 200 m) form the pear-shaped Abram Lake.
 The eastern crater (marked with b on the map) is partly filled with alluvial deposits.

 The northernmost crater (No.3. on the map) is approximately 20 m deep.
 It has no lake on the bottom, just a small mire.

-Crater No.2. has round lake and very steep and fresh looking, sandy slopes around the lake.
+Crater No.2. has a round lake and very steep and fresh-looking, sandy slopes around the lake.

 Crater No.1. is almost united with the largest crater – Abram Lake.

 Macha craters have formed in Quaternary sand and Late Proterozoic sedimentary rocks.

 Age of craters has been determined, based on the analysis of charred wood in the walls of ejecta around the craters.
 Additional proof of meteoritic origin is planar deformation in sand particles.